 Students are provided with practical experience in the functioning of a radiology department.
 This course provides students with the opportunity to continue to develop their radiographic positioning skills, equipment manipulation skills and other skills needed to deal with a radiology patient.
 The clinical competency program is continued in this course.
-Three lecture hours and two laboratory hours per week.
-Prerequisites: RDT 103, RDT 105, RDT 153 and RDT 155 with grades of "C '' or better or permission of the department head.
-Corequisites: RDT 204, RDT 253 and RDT 256 or permission of the department head.
+Two lecture hours and two laboratory hours per week.
+Prerequisites: RDT 103, RDT 105 and RDT 155 with grades of "C" or better or permission of the department head.
+Corequisites: RDT 153, RDT 154 and RDT 210 or permission of the department head.
 Course fee: \$60.
-Usually offered in the fall.
+Usually offered in the spring.